Warrior queen's tomb in Guatemala gives up Mayan secrets

-GUATEMALA CITY (Reuters) - Archaeologists in Guatemala have discovered the tomb of an ancient Mayan warrior queen packed with jade jewels and other artefacts that shed light on the long-vanished civilization, experts said on Wednesday.
+GUATEMALA CITY, Oct 3 (Reuters) - Archaeologists in Guatemala have discovered the tomb of an ancient Mayan warrior queen packed with jade jewels and other artifacts that shed light on the long-vanished civilization, experts said on Wednesday.

 Researchers from Guatemala and the United States uncovered the remains of Queen Kalomt‘e K‘abel, who reigned in the seventh century, at the Peru-Waka dig site in the sweltering Peten jungle region in northern Guatemala.